jmayergit/football_forum/README.md

 Once deployed you will want to create and Admin account for yourself.
-To protect against just ANYONE signing up for an Admin account I have left out the registerable module for Admin, meaning you will have to ssh into heroku to manually create you account.
+To protect against just ANYONE signing up for an Admin account I have left out the registerable module for Admin, meaning you will have to manually create from a database connection.
+Using Heroku? - heroku console

 Admins cannot create topics or posts.
 If you wish to edit the body of another users' post, that violates decorum, you must manually do it from the database.